rodp82/angular-bootstrap-boilerplate/README.md

-# Angular5 & Twitter Bootstrap 4 Skeleton
+# Angular & Twitter Bootstrap Boilerplate

 The purpose of this repository is to have a basic starting point for getting an angular application up and running quicker

 It includes 2 modules, each with 2 components and a "home" compnonent

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

 ## Development server